 With a cash advance on your expected settlement, you can be in a better position to fight for your maximum award.
 Find out if a car accident loan, also known as a lawsuit loan or legal funding, is the right financing option in your fight for justice.

-What Is a Car Accident Lawsuit Loan?
+What Are Car Accident Settlement Lawsuit Loans?

 After a car accident, you could be waiting for a substantial settlement.
 However, you could see this award slip away just because you can’t afford an extended legal fight for it.
 A car accident lawsuit loan allows you to borrow against this expected award.
 With this money, you can pay for expenses you face now that could otherwise cause you to accept a lower settlement.